 Florals will begin to fade in 2019, replaced at first with mixed florals featuring multiple floral patterns, then by paisleys, bold graphic stripes, and poppy plaid patterns as 2019 progresses.

 Tiger patterns are also predicted to edge out leopard patterns.
 We’ve already seen the pattern worn on celebrities such as the Duchess of Cambridge, Kate Bosworth, and Kylie, and it’s been showcased in creative advertisements from Gucci.
 Expect orange and black strips to reign supreme in 2019.

-Popcorn cardigans (named for its pronounced stitches and bumpy texture) may not have appeared in large numbers on the runways but according to social media trends, the popularity of the style has increased by 1,395%.
+(named for their pronounced stitches and bumpy texture) may not have appeared in large numbers on the runways but according to social media trends, the popularity of the style has increased by 1,395%.
 The style is beginning to appear in retail and online stores.
 Popcorn cardigans are not just chic, they’re cozy too, and they work well with layering and pretty much pair well with anything.

 The 90’s returned in a big way in 2018 with slip dresses